substratum/template/README.md

   * Select the "substratum folder" (in JAVA/com/ and rightclick it.
   * Choose "refactor" and then "rename".
   * A warning window will pop up.
 Just click on "Rename package".
-  * Enter the desired first part of your package name(should be same as that in applicationId of bild.gradle) and click refactor.
+  * Enter the desired first part of your package name(should be same as that in applicationId of build.gradle) and click refactor.
   * At the bottom of the screen a refactoring preview will appear.
 Just click on "DO REFACTOR" at the left corner. <br/> <br/>
   * Do the same with the theme and template folders, name it same as the name in applicationId of build.gradle.
 ```